mark-watson/SwiftAI-book/manuscript/preface.md

 ## Notes on the Second Edition

-The second edition of this book drops some of the old material and adds two new themes:
+The second edition of this book deletes some of the old material and adds two new themes:

 - A new Part II of the book that covers Large Language Models (LLMS).
 We will use both commercial LLM APIs and running local LLMs using Ollama and Apple's MLX framework.
 - Several examples from the first edition are augmented using LLMs.